niek-sidn/hsm_workshop_nethsm/Slide06.md

 The crypto module in most cases has a very limited interface, you are probably not allowed to log into it.

 An HSM should contain an **HRNG** (hardware random number generator),\
-because key generation is very dependent on a good source of random numbers.
+because secure key generation is very dependent on a good source of random numbers.

 A Linux/Windows server in most cases has no HRNG, but it uses tricks to create real random.\